It’s quite likely you have no idea how to manage your money — if you’re one of the roughly 75 percent of Americans who live paycheck-to-paycheck.

 LearnVest’s goals go directly against the spending habits of millions, but the company’s progress suggests strong success: LearnVest claims its user base grew by 284 last year.
 Fueling such growth is LearnVest’s partnerships with investment firms like Putnam.

 Alexa von Tobel is the founder and CEO of LearnVest.com, the award-winning financial planning company.
-Alexa developed the idea for LearnVest during her senior year at Harvard College, when she realized she, and most of her peers, had ... read more »
+Alexa developed the idea for LearnVest during her senior year at Harvard College, when ...
+All Alexa von Tobel news »